 Replay available via TrillerTV+

 I’ve seen several wXw shows recently on Triller+ and I see this lineup has several wrestlers I’m familiar with.
-This show features the first round of an eight-team tag tournament.
+This show features the first round of an 12-team tag tournament.
+It will conclude with a three-way finale on the final night.

 * The show opened with a video montage, but this time it’s in English, along with German subtitles.
 Once again, we have good lighting and sound.
 Attendance is maybe 800.
 Dave Bradshaw and Mett Dimassi provided English commentary; the commentary volume is way too low.